 We know that creating a barrier-free environment takes time and we are dedicated to the ongoing identification, removal and prevention of barriers.
 Enbridge will build on our current efforts through the development of our initial Accessibility Plan as required under the Accessible Canada Act.
+This plan is grounded in significant work undertaken by Enbridge to develop its Inclusion, Diversity, Equity and Accessibility Strategy (IDEAS), which was introduced in 2021.
 This Accessibility Plan will guide our organization in meeting our accessibility commitments and in building an accessibility-confident culture.
 This plan was developed following the notion of "nothing without us."
 This means that people with disabilities were involved and consulted in the planning, development, and drafting of this plan.
 This document sets out our plan for reducing barriers over the next three-year period in the seven priority action areas identified by the ACA.